alantan493/automated_finetuning_chatbot/README.md

 ## Singapore Drug and Vape Laws Chatbot

-his project is a chatbot fine-tuned to provide information on Singapore's drug and vaping laws.
+This project is a chatbot fine-tuned to provide information on Singapore's drug and vaping laws.
 The bot integrates dynamically updated data through web scraping and customized responses via OpenAI's fine-tuning.

 Project Overview
 The chatbot uses a dataset on Singapore's drug and vape laws, formatted into JSONL and fine-tuned with OpenAI’s API.
 It is kept current by dynamically scraping credible sources for updates.